astalavister/Firmwares/README.md

 # Firmwares
-Contains libraries to be implemented in some microcontrollers.
-Each directory may contain the bare library not yet implemented in a full project, or either a full project.
-What matters is that is related on microcontroller's code.
+Contains libraries developed with the goal to reuse them in personal projects.
-The license apply on the whole codes.
+The MIT license apply on the whole code, projects and libraries.

+Actual supported microcontroller family:

+- Microchip PIC18